project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

 - The trustworthiness of the signature, such as whether a certificate or public key exists that can successfully verify the signature
 - The author of the signature, which can be either:

-    - the public key, for signatures generated using `cosign`
+    - The public key, for signatures generated using `cosign`
-    - the subject of the certificate, for signatures generated using `notation`
+    - The subject of the certificate, for signatures generated using `notation`

 ## Example of GraphQL output